 The trust is committed to providing the best Air Ambulance service it can for the people of Taranaki.
 Based at the New Plymouth Airport, the team works closely with the team at Taranaki District Health Board to provide a quality service for people who are in need of special care.

-Every week, the Taranaki Air Ambulance makes an average of five flights carrying patients for life-changing or life-saving medical care not available in Taranaki.
+Every week, the Taranaki Air Ambulance makes an average of eight flights carrying patients for life-changing or life-saving medical care not available in Taranaki.
 The Taranaki Air Ambulance Trust manages this essential service on behalf of the people of Taranaki.

 In the last 12 months, the Taranaki Air Ambulance transported an average of 668 patients for urgent medical care that is simply not available in our region.
 The support of Taranaki people and businesses keeps this vital asset ready to take-off for life-changing and lifesaving flights for the people of our community.

 Close collaboration between the Taranaki District Health Board, St John, flight nurses, pilots and staff keep the service in constant readiness to transport patients.

 Christina is a New Zealand registered pharmacist, practising in a community pharmacy in New Plymouth.
 She is a member of Soroptimist International, a group working through service projects to advance human rights and the status of women.